 On April 18, 2022, the Contractor began installing on the South Approach Viaduct west side the upper level temporary access system for the installation of the west side sidewalk stringer net support brackets.
 The west side work was on hold due to Contractor lack of personnel.
 The west side work resumed on October 26, 2022.
 All west side sidewalk stringer net support brackets have been installed.
 The Contractor has installed 13 of the 13 west side net support arms.
 On April 10, 2024, the Contractor began to install border cables.
 On April 18, 2024, the work was put on hold.
 On May 13, 2024, the Contractor resumed west side net installation and completed the installation on May 30, 2024.
 On May 31, 2024, the Contractor started sewing the SDNS Net to the border cables.
-On June 28, 2024, the final sewing work was completed.
-The Contractor has begun performing final paint touch up of the net supports.
-The work is progressing.
+On June 28, 2024, the final sewing work was completed and the Contractor began performing final paint touch-up of the net supports.
+The work was completed on August 21, 2024.
+On August 22, 2024, the Contractor began removing temporary lower level access.
+On October 17, 2024, removal of the temporary lower access platform was completed.

 On August 31, 2022, the Contractor began installing the Fort Point Arch east side lower level access system to be used for installing the east side net supports.
 On August 22, 2023, the Contractor completed installing access around Pylons S1 which extends to the Fort Point Arch.
 On September 29, 2023, the Contractor completed installing all 10 net support arms along the east side of the Fort Point Arch.
 On October 2, 2023, the Contractor installed the east side Interior and Exterior Border Cables.
 On October 10, 2023, the Contractor began installing the SDNS net.
 On November 1, 2023, the Contractor completed installation of the SDNS on the east side of the Fort Point Arch.
 On January 17, 2024, Contractor began removing lower access platform.
-Work is progressing.
+On September 23, 2024, removal of the lower access platform was completed.

 On September 20, 2023, the Contractor began installing access on the west side of the Fort Point Arch.
 On October 16, 2023, the first net support arm was installed.
 On April 12, 2024, all net support arms have been installed.
 On April 15, 2024, the Contractor began installation of border cables.
 On May 6, 2024, the Contractor completed installation and final sewing of the SDNS net at this location.
-Final touch up painting and access removal remain.
+On October 17, 2024, final touch up painting was completed.
+Lower access scaffold removal is progressing.